devaiah37/my_first_project/README.md

 For an easy setup of github authentication, you can simply use gitbash.
 When you do your first push, it will ask for your username/password and memorize it.

 Others options for authentication are below :
 - SSH Authentication (!
-SSH is blocked on KG Guest network !)
+SSH is blocked on KG Guest network, this option might not properly work !)
     1. Generate a key pair : https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
     2. Add the public key (.pub file) to your Github ssh keys: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
     3. Test your setup : https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection
     4. When pushing change, your ssh key will be automatically use to authenticate to your repo
 - Token authentication
     1. Generate a token from https://github.com/settings/tokens
-    2. Use is as a password when pushing change to your repo
+    2. Use is as a password when pushing changes to your repo
 ### Pushing change to your repo
 1. Add your first name to the "Hello World!" message, for example : "Hello World!
 This is Bastien".
 2. Push the new change to your personal repository